Skip to content

 • Per-mode details: color/modes/{name}/seed-color | direction | contrast-factor | chroma-factor

-• Per-entity structure: color/{entityName}/contrast-ratios | level-count | pattern | contrast-step | direction | colors | preview-shape | parents | calculate-on | interactions | conditions
+• Per-entity structure: color/{entityName}/contrast-ratios | level-count | pattern | contrast-step | direction | colors | user-name | parents | calculate-on | figma-scopes | interactions | conditions (fields that don't apply to an entity are omitted)

 How to use each export